Planning early-age retirement, funding?

 Readers may be aware of a range of purported “tax effective investment schemes” in the marketplace.
 Be careful when deciding to invest in such a scheme and carefully assess the product disclosure information – and the risks.
 It is very risky to invest in one of these schemes unless they have an ATO Product Ruling (PR).

-The PR sets out the ATO’s view on the tax benefits that are available for investors and provides you some protection from increases in tax and interest and penalties.
-However, even if there is a PR, you will need to know whether the actual scheme is being implemented in accordance with the ATO ruling.
-If not, you may not protected from additional tax, interest or penalties.
+Even with a PR, you will need to ensure the actual arrangement is implemented in accordance with the ATO ruling.
+If not, you may not be protected from additional tax, interest or penalties.

 These schemes tend to operate in the fields of agribusiness, property and shares (or their derivatives).